AdaCore/gnatstudio/docs/users_guide/editing.rst

     --  Not a comment for C, there is a blank linke

-  When comments appear both before and after the entity, GPS will chose the one given by the :index:`preference <preferences; documentation --> leading documentation>` :menuselection:`Documentation --> Leading documentation`.
+  When comments appear both before and after the entity, GPS choses the one given by the :index:`preference <preferences; documentation --> leading documentation>` :menuselection:`Documentation --> Leading documentation`.

-  In debugging mode, the value of the variable under the mouse is displayed in the pop up window if the variable is known to the debugger.
-Otherwise, the normal mode information is displayed.
+  In debugging mode, the editor shows the value of the variable under the pointer if the variable is known to the debugger.
+Otherwise, the normal information (see above) is displayed.

-  You can disable the automatic pop up of tool tips via the :index:`preference
-  <preferences; editor --> tooltips>` :menuselection:`Editor --> Tooltips`.
+  You can disable the automatic pop up of tool tips via the :index:`preference <preferences; editor --> tooltips>` :menuselection:`Editor --> Tooltips`.

 *Code completion*
-  GPS provides two kinds of code :index:`completion`: a :ref:`smart code completion <Smart_Completion>` based on semantic information, and a text completion.
+  GPS provides two kinds of code :index:`completion`: a :ref:`smart code completion <Smart_Completion>` based on semantic information and a text completion.

-  The simple text completion is useful when editing a file and using often the same words to get automatic word completion.
-This is possible by typing the :kbd:`Ctrl-/` key combination (customizable through the key manager dialog) after a partial word: the next possible completion will be inserted in the editor.
-Typing this key again will cycle through the list of possible completions.
+  Simple text completion is useful when editing a file using the same words repeatedly, where it provides automatic word completion.
+When you type the :kbd:`Ctrl-/` key combination (customizable through the key manager dialog) after a partial word, GPS will insert the next potential completion into the editor.
+Typing this key again will cycle through the list of potential completions.
+GPS searches for text completions in all currently open files.

-  Text completions are searched in all currently open source files, by first looking at the closest words and then looking further in the source as needed.

 *Delimiter highlighting*
-  When the cursor is moved before an opening :index:`delimiter` or after a closing delimiter, then both delimiters will be highlighted.
+  When the cursor is moved before an opening :index:`delimiter` or after a closing delimiter, the editor will highlight both delimiters.
 The following characters are considered delimiters: ()[]{}.
-You can disable highlighting of delimiters with the :index:`preference <preferences;editor --> highlight delimiters>` :menuselection:`Editor --> Highlight delimiters`.
+You can disable highlighting of delimiters with the :index:`preference
+  <preferences;editor --> highlight delimiters>` :menuselection:`Editor -->
+  Highlight delimiters`.

-  You can also jump to a corresponding delimiter by using the :kbd:`Ctrl-'` key, that can be configured in the shortcuts editor.
-Typing twice on this key will move the cursor back to its original position.
+  You can also jump to a corresponding delimiter by invoking the `jump to matching delimiter` action (which can be bound to a key in the key shortcuts editor).
+Invoking this action a second time moves the cursor back to its original position.

 *Current line highlighting*
-  You can configure the editor to highlight the :index:`current line` with a certain color (see the :index:`preference <preferences;
+  You can configure the editor to highlight the :index:`current line` with a specified color (see the :index:`preference <preferences;
   editor --> fonts & colors --> current line color>` :menuselection:`Editor -->
   Fonts & Colors --> Current line color`).

 *Current block highlighting*
   If the :index:`preference <preferences;editor --> block highlighting>`
-  :menuselection:`Editor --> Block highlighting` is enabled, the editor will highlight the current block of code, e.g. the current `begin...end` block, or loop statement, etc... with a vertical bar to its left side.
+  :menuselection:`Editor --> Block highlighting` is enabled, the editor will highlight the current block of code, e.g. the current `begin...end` block, or loop statement by placing a vertical bar to its left.

-  The block highlighting will also take into account the changes made in your source code, and will recompute automatically the current block when needed.
+  Block highlighting also takes into account the changes made in your source code and is recomputed to determine the current block when needed.

-  This capability is currently implemented for Ada, C and C++ languages.
+  This capability is currently implemented for the Ada, C, and C++ languages.

 *Block folding*
   When the :index:`preference <preferences;editor --> block folding>`
-  :menuselection:`Editor --> Block folding` is enabled, the editor will display `-` icons on the left side, corresponding to the beginning of subprograms.
-If you click on one of these icons, all the lines corresponding to this block are hidden, except the first one.
-As for the block highlighting, these icons are recomputed automatically when you modify your sources and are always kept up to date.
+  :menuselection:`Editor --> Block folding` is enabled, the editor will display `-` icons on the left side corresponding to the beginning of blocks.
+If you click on one of these icons, all lines corresponding to this block are hidden except the first.
+Like block highlighting, these icons are recomputed automatically when you modify your sources.

   This capability is currently implemented for Ada, C and C++ languages.